 Conventional solvents consist of glycol ethers, hydrocarbons, acetate esters, alcohols, chlorinated, and ketones.
 Organic ones are majorly used in traditional applications, such as dry cleaning, as well as in manufacturing industries.
 They are highly flammable in nature except chlorinated solvents.
 Some of them cause health hazards such as toxicity in reproductive systems and nervous systems.
 Moreover, they can damage lungs, kidneys, and even lead to cancer.

 It is highly advisable to use the solvents with all the precautions to reduce any health hazards associated with them.
 Global demand has been continuously rising on account of robust growth in the construction sector, particularly in emerging countries of Asia Pacific and Latin America.
 Coatings and paints are widely used in the construction and manufacturing industries, thereby resulting in increased demand for solvents in the abovementioned end-use industries.
 Some of the major applications of the product are adhesives and sealants, paints and coatings, and printing inks.

-Demand for organic solvents has been continuously growing in the global market on account of its growing application across various end use industries.
-However, growing environmental issues coupled with volatile nature of key raw material prices is expected to remain a key challenge for industry participants.
-In order to reduce these effects, the industry has shifted its focus towards developing bio-based solvents which are environmentally friendly in nature.
-In the quest to achieve sustainability, leading solvent manufacturers have been collaborating with top biotechnology firms in order to manufacture bio-based solvents.
+Demand for organic solvent has been continuously growing in the global market on account of its increasing application across various end-use industries.
+However, growing environmental issues, coupled with volatile nature of key raw material prices, are expected to remain a key challenge for industry participants.
+In order to reduce these effects, the industry has shifted its focus towards developing bio-based solvents, which are environmentally friendly.
+In the quest to achieve sustainability, leading solvent manufacturers have been collaborating with top biotechnology firms to manufacture green and bio-based solvents.